Welcome to sticktohealth.com! A place where ignited minds come to get healthy, wealthy, and wise!

-As a result, she felt “out of it” during the day, while struggling to catch up with her office’s targets at the workplace.
+As a result, she felt “out of it” during the day while struggling to catch up with her workplace targets.

-This made her feel more concerned about the problems she would face to complete her thesis when it was challenging for her to remain focused on her professional goals.
-All of this was happening because of severe fatigue due to sleeplessness every night.
+This made her feel more concerned about the problems she would face in completing her thesis when it was challenging for her to remain focused on her professional goals.
+All of this happened because of severe fatigue and sleeplessness every night.

-Since the problem lasted, she found herself dreading a day later and wondering how exactly she would perform at the workplace, the next day, if she only managed a few hours of sleep or no sleep at all, every night.
+Since the problem lasted, she found herself dreading a day later and wondering how exactly she would perform at the workplace the next day if she only managed a few hours or no sleep every night.

-After having a month of poor sleep, Rosy found out the names of a few pills, which helps people suffering from sleeplessness, to have sound sleep.
+After a month of poor sleep, Rosy found the names of a few pills which help people suffering from sleeplessness to have a sound sleep.

-Later on, one pill stopped helping her in ensuring sound sleep and slowly increased to two pills.
+Later, one pill stopped helping her ensure sound sleep and slowly increased to two tablets.

 She hated how groggy the pills made her, but she was helpless and powerless to stop taking them.

-If she tried avoiding consuming those pills, then she would remain awake for the whole night.
+If she tried avoiding consuming those pills, she would remain awake for the night.

 Although she often relied on coffee throughout the day, she never consumed it after 2 p.m.